shirodkar/rollouts-demo-osm/README.md

 ### Introduction

-This is a demonstration of Argo Rollouts integrated with Argo CD in a standard OpenShift environment without a Service Mesh installed.
+This is a demonstration of Argo Rollouts integrated with Argo CD in a standard OpenShift environment with OpenShift Service Mesh 3 installed.
 The demo includes a pipeline that can be used to promote images using color coded tags (blue, green, yellow, etc) and the pipeline will update the image references in the development and production namespaces via Argo CD.